Success Stories

 Squamish, B.C.

 September 25th, 2010 saw the District of Squamish receive Bear Smart accreditation from the B.C.
 Ministry of Environment.
 Squamish was the second community within B.C. to receive such accreditation.
-This certification was a result of six years of building partnerships and relationships with numerous community stakeholders; it takes an entire community to become Bear Smart and the District of Squamish is very proud to have received the recognition it so deserves.
+This certification was a result of six years of building partnerships and relationships with numerous community stakeholders.
+It takes an entire community to become Bear Smart and the District of Squamish is very proud to have received the recognition it so deserves.
 Squamish remains committed to further pursuing Bear Smart criteria with support from the Ministry of Environment and the Conservation Officer Service.

 Naramata, B.C.

-The Village of Naramata is located on the east side of Lake Okanagan, 17 km from Penticton.
-Due to the high destruction numbers, the Regional District of Okanagan-Similkameen implemented the Bear Aware/Bear Smart program in 2010.
-This was followed up with Curbside Garbage Bylaws requiring garbage to be stored securely and placed at the curb on the morning of pick-up.
-The District’s Bear Aware Community Coordinator together with an engaged community and the Conservation Officer Service reduced the number of bears killed from 6 – 7/yr. to almost zero by 2012.
-In June of 2014, Bear Smart Community Status was awarded to Naramata.
-Since implementing ‘Bear Smart’ objectives only two unthrifty young bears have been destroyed.
+The Village of Naramata is located on the east side of Lake Okanagan, 17 kilometres from Penticton.
+Due to the high destruction numbers, the Regional District of Okanagan-Similkameen implemented the Bear Smart program in 2010.
+This was followed up with curbside garbage bylaws requiring garbage to be stored securely and placed at the curb on the morning of pick-up.
+The District’s Bear Aware Community Coordinator, together with an engaged community and the Conservation Officer Service, reduced the number of bears killed from 6 - 7 a year to almost zero by 2012.
+In June of 2014, Bear Smart Community status was awarded to Naramata.
 For more information click here.

 Port Alberni, B.C.

-The City of Port Alberni is the 5th community in the Province of BC to be officially designated a ‘Bear Smart Community’ by the Ministry of Environment and Conservation Officer Service.
-Others include Lion’s Bay, Squamish, Whistler, and Kamloops.The success is the result of outstanding leadership on behalf of the local government, the Alberni Clayoquot Regional District, the Conservation Officer Service, the Alberni Valley Bear Smart Committee, Bear Smart BC, local residents, and other stakeholders.
+The City of Port Alberni is the 5th community in the Province of B.C. to be officially designated a Bear Smart Community by the Ministry of Environment and Conservation Officer Service.
+The success is the result of outstanding leadership on behalf of the local government, the Alberni Clayoquot Regional District, the Conservation Officer Service, the Alberni Valley Bear Smart Committee, Bear Smart B.C., local residents, and other stakeholders.

 Lions Bay, B.C.

-Lions Bay officially became Bear Smart in 2010 as a result of a grass roots initiative by volunteers.
-Concerned about black bear destructions resulting from an ongoing food attractant problem, residents created a Bear Smart committee with support of Council, Administration and Conservation Officers Service.
+Lions Bay officially became Bear Smart in 2010 as a result of a grassroots initiative by volunteers.
+Concerned about black bear destructions resulting from an ongoing food attractant problem, residents created a Bear Smart committee with support of Council, Administration, and Conservation Officers Service.
 They create educational programs for schools and residents, as well as assist Council with waste management options and bylaw issues.
 Today, Lions Bay residents co-exist peacefully with bears and provide them safe passage to move naturally through their area.

 Wintergreen, VA

 Wintergreen Resort, a residential and vacation community nestled against the Blue Ridge Parkway in Nelson County, Virginia is a place where it is sometimes hard to tell where the forest ends and the real estate begins, especially if you are a bear.
 Prompted by a series of break-ins by bears to resort homes in 2007 and the removal or euthanasia of nine bears over two years, Wintergreen residents decided to take action to make theirs a community where both people and bears could coexist.
-Read more about Wintergreen’s bear smart program.
+Read more about Wintergreen's bear smart efforts.

 Kamloops, B.C.